Bio-Pharmaceutical Sciences: Systems Pharmacology, 2018-2019

 Systems Pharmacology is a specialisation of the Master’s programme Bio-Pharmaceutical Sciences of Leiden University.
 Systems Pharmacology offers a unique combination of cutting-edge experimental training in the field of metabolomics and translational systems biology with quantitative pharmacological modelling.
 This is used to better understand and predict drug-induced modulation of systemic disease networks.
-Research Project 1 will be conducted at the cluster Systems Pharmacology of the LACDR on one of the research themes described below.
-Please check the tab “More info” for the general outline of the programme.
+Research Project 1 will be conducted at the division Systems Biomedicine and Pharmacology of the LACDR on one of the research themes described below.

 First and Second Year

 Course Schedules are published via Blackboard.
 An overview of Exam Dates as well as Class numbers for enrolling for courses and exams in uSis can be obtained here